radwankakar/infrastructure/docs/research/applications/cc-cloudgov.md

 Once the database was loaded, we started seeing new errors--issues with the database configuration and some php errors.

 We could see errors in the php error log we had set up previously.
-It was telling us that certain extensions being used in the app were undefined.
+It was telling us that certain extensions being used in the app (`mbstring", "mysqli", "openssl`) were undefined.
 By adding them to a `PHP_EXTENSIONS` field in the `options.json`, we were able to resolve those errors.

 We realized the database config values had to correspond to what was in the `vce-config.php`.
 Ultimately we would be loading these values from the database so that the config would stay up to date as environment variables changed, but for now we just wanted things to work as easily as possible.
 We grabbed the configs from the database itself and hardcoded them into the `vce-config`.
 The one thing that was tricky for us there was the `DB_HOST` field, which we didn't realize was the part of the AWS host address that did not include username, database name, or password.
 It ended up looking like this in the definition block: